ankane/vega-ruby/README.md

 gem 'vega'
 ```

-The follow the instructions for how you plan to use it:
+Then follow the instructions for how you plan to use it:

 - [Rails 7 / Importmap](#rails-7--importmap) (experimental)
 - [Rails 6 / Webpacker](#rails-6--webpacker)